ikossar1/SOLIDWORKS/README.md

 # SOLIDWORKS
-SOLIDWORKS projects from Materials and Manufacturing I
+SOLIDWORKS projects from Materials and Manufacturing I and Engineering Design I